lihaoran8001/DISSY_Exercise/Handin3/Exercise 6.1.md

 This breaks the second security policy.
 In this situation, B can get information about A asked for.

+### Exercise 5.11
 > We implement all the test cases in "CryptoModule/main.go" including Exercise 5.11 and 6.10

-### Exercise 5.11
-1.
+1. we create a pair of keys with 2000 bits length using `RSA.KeyGen` function.
+2. Then we randomly generate a number as plaintext.
+3. We use `RSA.Encrypt` function to encrypt it with public key.
+4. Then we use `AES.EncryptToFile` and `AES.DecryptFromFile` to encrypt the RSA priavte key and then load and decrypt it from file.
+The key used for AES is randomly generated.
+5. At last, we use decrypted private key to decrypt ciphertext, and we can see that the message is same as original plaintext.

 ### Exercise 6.10
 1. We create 2 messages,message1 "hello world" and message2 "goodbye world", first we use `Hash()` function to get the hash value of message1 and then use `Sign()` function to get the signature of the hash value.
 In `Verify()` function, public key is used to decypt the signature, if this value is same as the hash value of message then it can be verified and returns *true*, otherwise, *false*.